FDA vaccine advisers vote to recommend booster doses of Covid-19 vaccine in people 65 and older and those at high risk – KION546

 By Maggie Fox, Jamie Gumbrecht and Jacqueline Howard, CNN

-Vaccine advisers to the US Food and Drug Administration voted unanimously Friday to recommend emergency use authorization of a booster dose of Pfizer’s vaccine six months after full vaccination in people 65 and older and those at high risk of severe Covid-19.
+Vaccine advisers to the US Food and Drug Administration voted Friday to recommend emergency use authorization of a booster dose of Pfizer’s vaccine to people 65 and older and those at high risk of severe Covid-19 six months after they get their first two shots.

-Members of the FDA’s Vaccines and Related Biological Products Advisory Committee had rejected a broader application to approve the use of booster doses of Pfizer’s vaccines in everyone 16 and older six months after they are fully vaccinated.
+But the FDA’s Vaccines and Related Biological Products Advisory Committee rejected a broader application to approve booster doses of Pfizer’s vaccines for everyone 16 and older six months after they are fully vaccinated.

 Members of the committee expressed doubts about the safety of a booster dose in younger adults and teens, and complained about the lack of data about the safety and long term efficacy of a booster dose.

-Biden administration officials have previously announced a plan to begin administering booster doses to the general population during the week of September 20, pending signoff from the FDA and US Centers for Disease Control.
+Biden administration officials had previously announced a plan to begin administering booster doses to the general population during the week of September 20, irritating some members of the committee.
+They later noted that any action would be pending signoff from the FDA and US Centers for Disease Control.

-Some of the advisers — a group of vaccine experts, immunologists, pediatricians, infectious disease specialists and public health experts — have said the process was rushed because of that target date.
+Some of the advisers — a group of vaccine experts, immunologists, pediatricians, infectious disease specialists and public health experts — have said the process was rushed, and several members said during the meeting they wanted to see more data.

-On Friday, several said they wanted to see more data, or they believed boosters were likely necessary, but for a more limited segment of the population.
+The group unanimously supported authorization for the more limited higher-risk group, and they informally advised the FDA to include health care workers or others at high risk of Covid-19 exposure in the EUA, too.
+The FDA will now craft its decision on Pfizer’s request, taking into account the committee’s guidance.

-“I don’t think a booster dose is going to significantly contribute to controlling the pandemic,” said Dr. Cody Meissner, a professor of pediatrics at Tufts University School of Medicine, said during the meeting.
+Dr. Archana Chatterjee, dean of the Chicago Medical School at Rosalind Franklin University, noted the lively discussion and adjustments during the meeting proved they are truly independent advisers.

 During the meeting, Dr. William Gruber, senior vice president of vaccine clinical research and development at Pfizer, said several studies indicate that people’s immunity can and does wane and that giving booster doses restores that immunity — sometimes to levels higher than seen at initial vaccination.
 He said people who got the boosters did not have any more side effects than seen after the first two doses.